DieHard1776/Network-plus/Chapter 1: OSI model.md

 conversion between Data -> signal include:

-1/ Pinout: pinout in our cable, pinout on pin that we plugged into computer
+1. Pinout: pinout in our cable, pinout on pin that we plugged into computer

-2/ voltages
+2. voltages

-3/ cable specification:
+3. cable specification:

-3/ NIC: network interface card: physical port & physical card inside our computer
+4. NIC: network interface card: physical port & physical card inside our computer

 **Layer 2: Datalink Layer**

 Access

 Transfer from point to point

 MAC address: unique

 Package bits/data into frame

-*Layer 3: Network Layer
+**Layer 3: Network Layer**

 IP address is logical address,  they;re not address hard-coded into interface network card.
 All computer with network interface card has MAC address and IP address.